Monday, September 28, 2009

 My friends and I took our annual trip to G's cottage in Door County.
 There was much laughter, singing (Bohemian Rhapsody was a favorite), knitting and eating.
 We enjoyed coffee by the water (her cottage is on Lake Michigan), both mornings.
 We went hiking at Whitefish Dunes State Park, and Cave Point.
 What a way to spend the last weekend of summer, the weather was glorious!!

-'Dingo' Polwarth, spun from fiber dyed by David at Southern Cross Fibers.
+I have been in a serious spinning phase.'Dingo' Polwarth, spun from fiber dyed by David at Southern Cross Fibers.
 Navajo plied, light worsted weight.
 I love the colors.

 Monday, September 14, 2009